radekstepan/burnchart/README.md

 ##Concept

 GitHub Burndown Chart as a service.
-Public repos are free, for private access auth via GitHub and pay.
+Answers the questions "are my projects on track"?

 ##Notes